peter115342/foosball_group_tracker/README.md

 This is a web application that allows users to track their foosball matches, create groups, and maintain statistics.
 Deployed at [foosballek.com](https://foosballek.com).

-## ⚠️ Disclaimer

-I would like to keep this service free for everyone to use.
-However, as a student, I may not be able to cover all hosting and maintenance costs in the long run.
-I'll do my best to keep it running without charges, but this might change in the future.

 ## Features

 - **User Authentication**: Login with Google authentication